The following words and terms, when used in this chapter, have the following meanings unless the context indicates otherwise.

 DENSITY BONUS UNIT.
 A unit as a result of an increase in density permitted above the per acre limit established by the city code.

-DESIGNATED TRANSIT AREA.
+DESIGNATED TRANSIT AREA, TIER II.
 The area within a one-half mile walk of a transit stop or station that offers at least hourly service weekdays between 7:00 a.m. and 6:00 p.m., measured from the closest general purpose door of the development to the nearest qualifying transit stop or station.

 DEVELOPMENT.
 A new or existing residential housing development at a site, including a mixed use development with a housing component, for which approvals have been or are being sought from the city.